 - Peak Season (January to February): This is when Niseko’s famed powder snow is at its finest.
 Expect bustling slopes, vibrant après-ski activities, and higher accommodation prices.

 - Off-Peak Season (December, March, April): Quieter slopes and more affordable lodging options characterize these months, each offering unique weather conditions and experiences.
+Niseko United serves as the main interconnected resort area, providing access to extensive terrain and multiple villages throughout the season.

 Weather Patterns in Niseko

 Niseko’s unique weather patterns are heavily influenced by the Siberian weather fronts.
 Cold air masses from Siberia sweep across the Sea of Japan, gathering moisture before hitting the mountains of Hokkaido, where Niseko is located.
+Early season storms bring the first significant snowfalls to Niseko, marking the beginning of the snow season and setting the stage for reliable conditions.

 Throughout the ski season, average temperatures and snowfall vary: